 - In 2015 two projects in which the Commandery has a strong interest received a total of $2.53 million.
 The advocacy contributing to these large donations, to the Abbotsford Hospice Society and the BC Hospice and Palliative Care Association, was provided by members of the Vancouver Commandery.
 Further advocacy is expected to bear additional fruit later in 2015.
 No Sovereign Order funds were spent on this activity.

-Grand Priory of the Americas > Priory of Canada > Ontario Commandery
+Grand Priory of Canada > Ontario Commandery

 The Ontario Commandery was formed in January 2015 and established a charitable foundation later that year.
 The Commandery has committed to fund palliative and hospice care projects for the next 5 years.